The Central Radio Association , from the Rockies to the Ohio (top file)

 He later went to California where he was a car salesman.
 He also owned his own Chrysler dealership in Whittier, California.

-He also worked as a security guard at a defense plant in San Pedro during WW2 .
+during WW2 he worked as a security guard at a defense plant in San Pedro .

 |left Rose Ellen Kanally